 During my work as a Los Angeles accident attorney, my staff and I have determined that sometimes poorly maintained, defective, or poorly designed machines operated by our clients are what led to their serious injuries or death.
 This meant that besides unemployment insurance, and workers’ compensation, the manufacturers of the equipment were on the hook to pay for medical losses, lost wages, and pain and suffering compensation beyond what traditional no-fault workplace insurance can provide.

 Since many of the injuries in these cases are catastrophic, all avenues of defendants and financial recovery must be pursued.
 We understand that you have lost a finger, arm, or hand in a sanding machine.
 And that means you probably are out of work.
 So there is no way work comp is going to pay you enough to live as you would have if you could still do the work you did before you got hurt.
 Clients know they can trust us.

 - What Awards and Recognition Have We Received?

-As a result, my law firm has earned millions of dollars for tradespeople by protecting their rights to extraordinary worker's compensation and third-party negligence claims.
-In the process, I or counsel of record has received accolades from Super Lawyers, Personal Injury Warriors International, Circle of Legal Trust, Newsweek, Leatherneck Magazine, and more.
-Most of all, we have hundreds of positive online reviews from past clients, and we even have a perfect AVVO rating.
+As a result, my law firm has earned millions of dollars for tradespeople by protecting their rights to extraordinary worker’s compensation and third-party negligence claims.
+In the process, the counsel of record or I has received accolades from Super Lawyers, Personal Injury Warriors International, Circle of Legal Trust, Newsweek, Leatherneck Magazine, and more.
+Most of all, we have hundreds of positive online reviews from past clients and a perfect AVVO rating.

 - What Do We Cover in this Article?

-In the lumber industry, there several sanding and related machines used by helpers and other woodworkers:
+In the lumber industry, there are several sanding and related machines used by helpers and other woodworkers: